How to Manually Sync Audio and Video in DaVinci Resolve (2026 Professional Guide)

 11. Fairlight Dialogue Processor: Polishing the Result

-Once the sync is locked, transition to the Fairlight Page to finalize the sonic quality.
+Once the sync is locked, transition to the Fairlight page to finalize the sonic quality.
 Utilize the built-in Dialogue Processor; it is a sophisticated "all-in-one" tool that combines an expander, de-esser, and compressor.
 It takes your manually synced field recording and gives it that polished, cinematic "weight" that defines professional productions.

 12. Organizational Bin Structures for Professional Sanity